ghc/ghc/docs/users_guide/glasgow_exts.rst

    That is, :extension:`DeriveFunctor` pattern-matches its way into tuples and maps over each type that constitutes the tuple.
-The generated code is reminiscient of what would be generated from
+The generated code is reminiscent of what would be generated from
    ``data Triple a = Triple a Int [a]``, except with extra machinery to handle the tuple.